Pemba, Zambia

 Pemba is a small town (population about 4,000) located in Pemba District of the Southern Province of Zambia.
-It is situated on the Lusaka–Livingstone Road that runs between Lusaka and Livingstone.
+It is situated on the Lusaka–Livingstone Road, midway between Lusaka and Livingstone.
 The main ethnic group in the town are the Tonga.
-Prominent educational institutions found here are Pemba Basic School, Pemba High School, Jembo Mission High School and Kasiya Secretarial College.

-Pemba was declared a district by the head of state Michael Chilufya Sata in 2012.
+Pemba was declared a district by President Michael Chilufya Sata in 2012.
 Before that, it was part of Choma District.

-Pemba is the exact midway when travelling from Livingstone to Lusaka.

-Pemba also hosts the Zambia National Broadcasting Corporation (ZNBC) television transmitter station for the Southern Province.